coveo/coveo.analytics.js/README.md

 coveoua('init', <COVEO_API_KEY>); // Replace <COVEO_API_KEY> with your api key</COVEO_API_KEY></COVEO_API_KEY>
 ```

-Since calls to the coveo analytics service need to be authenticated, the library needs to be initialized with a Coveo api key which has push access to the [Usage Analytics domain](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#analytics-data-domain).
+Since calls to the coveo analytics service need to be authenticated, the library needs to be initialized with a Coveo api key which has push access to the [Analytics Data Domain](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#analytics-data-domain).
 You can create an API key from the [administration console](https://platform.cloud.coveo.com/admin/#/organization/api-access/) selecting the **Push** option box for the **Analytics Data** domain (see [Adding and Managing API Keys](https://docs.coveo.com/en/1718/cloud-v2-administrators/adding-and-managing-api-keys)).

 ## Available actions